matwerber1/aws-lambda-ec2-auto-stopper/README.md

 # Overview

-This [AWS SAM](https://github.com/awslabs/serverless-application-model) project deploys a serverless function comprised of a Lambda that is triggered once every 24 hours by a CloudWatch Event to top any running EC2 instance if the instance does *not* have a tag key/value of
+This [AWS SAM](https://github.com/awslabs/serverless-application-model) project deploys a serverless function comprised of a Lambda that is triggered once every 24 hours by a CloudWatch Event to stop any running EC2 instance if the instance does *not* have a tag key/value of
 { autostop: false }.
 In other words, if the autostop tag is not present *or* the autostop tag is present with any value other than false, this function will stop that instance.

-This function is triggered once every 24 hours by a CloudWatch Event.
-The included CloudFormation template also creates an IAM role for the Lambda that allows the function to perform required functions.
+The function will optionally terminate any spot instances if config.terminateSpotInstances = true within the Lambda's code.

-If an EC2 instance does not already have an autostop tag, this function will add a key/value tag of { autostop: true }, meaning that the instance will be stopped the next time the function runs.
+If the autostop tag is not present on an instance, this function will create a tag of { autostop: true } on the instance and then proceed stopping / terminating it as described above.

+Within the Lambda, you can designate an alternative tag name to "autostop" if desired.

 # Deployment